lushoBarlett/cologger/README.md

-# PHP Logger
+# CoLogger

-Very simple PHP Logger
+Very simple PHP Logger with colors

 ## Use